The Library at Hellebore: Reception and awards

 Martin Cahill of Reactor praised the characters, stating that "Khaw has crafted an engaging, bittersweet collection of outsiders, whose otherness is literalized by their enrollment in Hellebore."
 Cahill particularly praised the protagonist Alessa, including her "sharp, incisive point of view ... her dry and wry observations, her tactical and dextrous perspective when her back is against the wall."
 The same review states that the character of Alessa shows the reader "that when you’ve been on the outside your whole life, when the world wants to eat you, it’s always worth standing up and trying to survive."

 Avis Downs of the Yakima Herald-Republic wrote that "For all Harry Potter fans that grew up wanting to be whisked away to Hogwarts, Hellebore is your grown-up, visceral substitute."
 Downs felt positively about the book, stating that it is "a truly mind-crippling cocktail of body horror and ambrosial prose, this tale will pluck out your heart and hold it hostage until the last page."
 Kirkus Reviews made a similar comparison to the famous fictional school, wroting that "the Hellebore Technical Institute for the Ambitiously Gifted is less an homage to Hogwarts than a gory rebuttal dressed in wizard’s robes."
 The review was more mixed in its evaluation, stating that "Whether the deadpan violence and body horror is excessive is a matter of personal taste" and advised readers to proceed with caution.

 Publishers Weekly gave the book a critical review, calling it "a shockingly gory and not entirely successful take on dark academia."
 The review wrote that the shifting timelines made the "stakes uncertain" and critiqued the relationship between Alessa and her classmates, concluding that "the result is messy, both literally and figuratively."

+The novel was a finalist for the 2026 Locus Award for Best Horror Novel.